Get a free, no obligation personal loan quote with rates as low as 9.90%

 Review Your Credit Report

 In Canada, you can access your credit score and credit report for free from Equifax.
 Similarly, TransUnion offers Canadians their Consumer Disclosure (a file that contains your credit report information) for free.
-Or, you can choose a third-party provider like CompareHub.
+Or, you can choose a third-party provider like CompareHub to keep tabs on your credit score.
 Reviewing your credit report can help you understand what’s affecting your credit scores and help you make the necessary changes to help improve them.
 Moreover, you can catch any errors that may be unfairly bringing your credit down.

 Use Your Credit Responsibly

 Most lenders like to see a debt-to-credit ratio of 30% or below.
-If you find that you’re getting too near your credit limit, you can try increasing it to lower your debt ratio.
-If you don’t want to raise your credit limit, you can pay your bills more frequently, twice a month if necessary.
+Higher ratios can negatively affect your credit scores, so you can either keep your purchases low or simply pay your bills twice within the same cycle to keep it low.
+If you find that you’re getting too near your credit limit, you can also try increasing it to lower your debt ratio.

 Make Your Payments On Time